-We have had Weimaranas for over twenty years, our two previous dogs were rescued.
-Oscar is ten years old, having had him as a puppy he is used to different people coming and going, he loves everyone and hopes everyone will love him too.
+We have had Weimaraner's for over thirty years, our two previous dogs were rescued.
+Oscar is over 12 years old, having had him as a puppy he is used to different people coming and going, he loves everyone and hopes everyone will love him too.

 We have an indoor cage if need be, should any guests be a little nervous about dogs.

 He thoroughly enjoys his walks on the South Downs, Petersfield Heath and surrounding areas, he is well behaved with the livestock and is the most endearing four legged friend we have had.
 Oscar is our fifth Weimaraner.

-Some of our favourites are the Saddleback pigs.
-During the Winter months we do not keep them, because of the ground conditions, we plan to get more Weaners come the Spring.
+Some of our favourites are the Oxford Sandy and black pigs.
+During the Winter months we do not keep them, because of the ground conditions.

 We have Hereford Cross cows which we bucket fed a few years ago.
 These have been crossed with a Hereford bull.
 Their offspring live on rented land or else graze on the South Downs for the Conservation Board or on our own land at North Marden.

-Our sheep are Rare Breed 'Dorset Down', at present we have a total of 20, including breeding, last years lambs as well as 10 lambs born this year.
+Our sheep are Rare Breed 'Dorset Down', at present we have a total of 23, including breeding, last years lambs as well as 11 lambs born last year.